 From bonds to eurobonds, default to deflation and GDP to stimulus, the economic terms used explained.

-The leaders of the 27 countries that make up the European Union are meeting in Brussels to try and find a way to keep the debt crisis in Europe from spiralling out of control and promote jobs and growth.
+The leaders of the 27 countries that make up the European Union are to meet in Brussels to try and find a way to keep the debt crisis in Europe from spiraling out of control and promote jobs and growth.

 Padoan told Al Jazeera: “There is a risk of serious recession which could be sparked off by events like Greece, if that happens it could affect the global economy”.